josephmoresena/Rxmxnx.PInvoke.Extensions/src/Intermediate/README.md

 `Rxmxnx.PInvoke.Extensions` support their usage.
 However, some features are not compatible with `ref struct` types and may cause errors when maintaining code originally designed for .NET 8 or earlier.

-For this reason, **`Il.Patcher`** application is compiled alongside the final assembly targeting versions later than .NET 8.0.
+For this reason, **`IlPatcher`** library is compiled alongside the final assembly targeting versions later than .NET 8.0.
 Using MSBuild and Mono.Cecil, it injects the missing IL code to ensure both source and binary compatibility with these target frameworks.